dvagala/pytorch-flutter-FFI-example/README.md

 # PyTorch / LibTorch in Flutter through FFI

+FFI is faster the method channels, and I couldn't find a good example for this so I've made one.

 The app is running as it is on Android and iOS.
 No further dependency needs to be installed.
 Tested on Flutter 3.3.8

 ### Steps I took: